PRAYAG0908/CosmosChat/README.md

-# CosmosChat
-This is a AI Chat App

 # CosmoChat

 CosmoChat is a chat application built using React that allows users to communicate with a chatbot.
+This is a AI Chat App.

 ## Tech Stack